 Thanks for sending your question through, Bunny.
 The short answer is no but they do have the option of wearing one.

-The traditional outfit of the Speaker in the Chamber, or for ceremonial events, included a black academic gown, a jacket, a jabot (lace collar) or white bow tie, a full wig and court shoes.
-It is at each Speaker’s discretion whether they wish to wear all, some or none of the traditional outfit.
+The traditional outfit of the Speaker of the House of Representatives included a black academic gown, a jacket, a jabot (lace collar) or white bow tie, a full wig and court shoes.
+It is the Speaker’s choice whether they wish to wear all, some or none of the traditional outfit.

-Sir Billy Snedden (1976 to 1983) was the last Speaker to wear the full ceremonial outfit, including the wig.
-The Speaker's wig has not been worn since Parliament moved to the new Parliament House in 1988.
+Sir Billy Snedden (Speaker from 1976 to 1983) was the last Speaker to wear the full ceremonial outfit, including the wig.
+The Speaker's wig has not been worn since the Australian Parliament moved to the new Parliament House in 1988.